FullFact/.github/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: New Feature or Enhancement
+name: New feature or enhancement
 about: Propose a new feature or enhancement
 labels: enhancement
 ---